audricFeuyan/booksapi/README.md

 # booksapi
-Of smal rest api for books management
+Of small rest api for books management